rstelzleni/ConfusingAcronym/variants/README.md

 See the Variants article for more information.

-## basic
+## model.usda

-A really basic example of variants
+A super simple example of a USD variant

+## model-smaller.usda

+The same example, but edited to reuse geometry and use subdivision to make a sphere

-## multiple
+## multiple-variants.usda

-A more complex example of using multiple variants on one asset
+Example of having two variant sets on one prim

+## showcase.usda

+Example of referencing in multiple-variant.usda a few times and setting different variant selections.